docker/labs-ai-tools-for-devs/prompts/check-user-facing-pr/1-check-user-facing-pr.md

 Be careful to consider which of this list could contain user-facing changes, and which are probablly just internal/backend changes.

-Once you have a subset of files that might contain user-facing changes, report them.
+Once you have a subset of files that might contain user-facing changes, use run-javascript-sandbox to run a node script which writes them to /thread/user-changes/files.txt.